CHARMED BY NIM | Sharon Henry

 That was our introduction to Nim Chantra the best tuk tuk driver in Phnom Penh, Cambodia.
-Disarmed by his humour, none confrontational manner, good English and that certain likeable quality; he was our driver for the entire stay.
+Disarmed by his humour, non-confrontational manner, good English and that certain likeable quality; he was our driver for the entire stay.
 Plus he resembled a St Helenian friend of ours.

 With practiced ease he’d slip into the organised chaos of Phnom Penh traffic and deliver us safely to the city’s attractions.
 We’d chat about Cambodia, travelling and photography.
 How to get his website up and running, the English language and the class he teaches back in his home province of Kamport.

 Yes, you read right, Nim is a qualified teacher.
-Two days a week our tuk tuk driver teaches 30 high school students then swaps hats the other five days driving in Phnom Penh.
+Two days a week our tuk tuk driver in Phnom Penh teaches 30 high school students then swaps hats the other five days driving in the city.
 We met him during school holidays.

 “I enjoy doing the tuk tuk,” he told us.
 “But really I like teaching because I want to share knowledge of everything around me and the world with the children.
 So for me when I come back from Phnom Penh I always tell them everything that happened.”

 Nim gained a Masters Degree in IT after four years studying at the Royal University of Phnom Penh, a subject he teaches along with Economics at a state high school and “just basic ABC” English to primary aged children.

 It was during his student years he took up a moto (bike) taxi service to supplement his income.
 Two years later he added a red, wooden tuk tuk.
 “I took a loan from the bank and paid it back in eight months.
 Now it’s mine!”